 The church often looks to their congregation in times of need.
-Realm Volunteers allows the church to communicate all volunteer opportunities to the congregation.
+Realm church volunteer software allows the church to communicate all volunteer opportunities to the congregation.
 Congregants can then find these opportunities in Realm or the Realm Connect mobile app and express interest to serve.

 Clear people for ministry roles.

 Use our integrated background check services to verify someone’s readiness to serve.
 Simply select the person you want to verify and choose which kind of background checks you want to run.

 Equip your leaders.